moj-analytical-services/user-guidance/source/documentation/tools.md

 To clear the RStudio session:

-1. Close RStudio, if it is open in any window (because continually saves its session to disk).
+1. Close RStudio, if it is open in any window (because it continually saves its session to disk).

 2. Open JupyterLab.
 In JupyterLab open a Terminal and run: